 With the advent of augmented reality, some brands have incorporated this state-of-the-art technology into customer service to visually educate people on how they can make the most of their products.

 AR-based self-service allows consumers to use their mobile devices to access a brand’s knowledge base, with FAQs, tutorials, and training materials encouraging people to handle more issues on their own.
 For instance, Heinz has used AR technology to share with customers plenty of recipes using tomato ketchup.

 Leverage cloud-based, omnichannel CRM solutions

 One more peculiarity of Generation Y is that they are omnichannel.
 It means that they are available for communication across different devices and platforms, and expect the same from their beloved brands.
-Millennials want to be able to communicate with companies via a live chat, social networks, phone calls, or emails, and transit from one channel to another without explaining the company their inquiry again and again.
+Millennials want to be able to communicate with companies via live chat, social networks, phone calls, or emails, and transit from one channel to another without explaining to the company their inquiry again and again.

 Modern businesses should try to address this need of their millennial customers by utilizing a VoIP system and an integrated customer service cloud.
 It uses prediction to anticipate what customers need at the moment, in which channel they prefer to talk, empowering customer service agents to engage buyers and handle their problems efficiently at every touchpoint.

 Channels is the perfect example of such a system.
 It helps in building strong customer relationships with a demanded group of customers.
 Are you going to encourage millennials?